SWC-OSG-Workshop/general/README.md

     If the repository's URL is `http://github.com/darwin/finches`,
     the URL for the website is `http://darwin.github.io/finches`.
 ~~~
+So the current page is rendered at the url: CurrentWebPage(http://swc-osg-workshop.github.io/general/)

 Therefore, we use **gh-pages branch** to develope the workshop front page and lesson materials.